red-hat-data-services/NeMo-Guardrails/docs/getting-started/tutorials/nemoguard-topiccontrol-deployment.md

 A few things to note:

-- `parameters.base_url` should contain the IP address of the machine the NIM was hosted on, the port should match the tunnel forwarding port specified in the docker run command.
+- `parameters.base_url` should contain the IP address of the machine the NIM was hosted on, and the port should match the tunnel forwarding port specified in the docker run command.
 - `parameters.model_name` in the Guardrails configuration needs to match the `$MODEL_NAME` used when running the NIM container.
 - The `rails` definitions should list `topic_control` as the model.